Any document that you want to query against should be uploaded ahead of time at https://app.vellum.ai/document-indexes.

 In addition to sending plain strings via API, Vellum also supports uploading files of the following types:

-For .pdf and .png files, we apply an OCR process to convert the file to a text representation.
+For .pdf, .png, and .jpg files, we apply an OCR process to convert the file to a text representation.
 If you need another file type, please reach out!

 Each document can be up to 32MB and 2.5M characters